 Iran and Saudi Arabia agree to participate in peace talks regarding the proxy war however these ultimately failed.

-A stampede in Mina during the hajj kills at least 2000 people including hundreds of Iranians.
+A stampede in Mina, Mecca, during the hajj kills at least 2000 people including hundreds of Iranians.
 Tehran accuses Riyadh of mismanagement and threatens legal action.

 Iranian Foreign Minister Mohammad Javad Zarif and his Saudi counterpart Adel al Jubeir allegedly get into a heated argument during Syrian peace talks in Vienna.